Samsung/Tizen.NET/_posts/2019-10-14-Update-TizenNETSdk-package.md

 ```

-## Tizen .NET Templates will be updated
+## Tizen .NET Templates have been updated
-Sorry for any inconvenience that is caused by this issue.
-Now is the transition period to the new version and Tizen .NET templates provided on Visual Studio will be updated soon.
+Tizen .NET templates provided on Visual Studio have been updated, so please update your Visual Studio Tools for Tizen if you are facing this issue.